Marc-Gee/seedsigner/README.md

 Keybase then continues to periodically check the public proof that this key is still from them.
 </details>

-### Verifying Your Software was not intercepted/damaged (optional, but recommended!)
+### Verifying the Software: Confirm that your zip file is correctly signed
-Now we will check that the software you just downloaded for installing onto your Seedsigner device was signed by the private key, of that (now proven) public key. :)
+Now, you will check that the software you just downloaded for installing onto your Seedsigner device was signed by the private key, of that (now proven) public key. :)
 If the public/Private key pair does calculate a valid match, then we have genuine seedsigner software, unaltered. :)